Survivor Series (1997)

-The 1997 Survivor Series was the 11th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It was the third, and final Survivor Series event to be presented by Milton Bradley's Karate Fighters.
-The event took place on Sunday, November 9, 1997, at the Molson Centre in Montreal, Quebec, Canada.
-The event's tagline "Gang Rulz" refers to the various wrestling stables that feuded with each other heading into this event.
+The 1997 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) and presented by Milton Bradley's Karate Fighters.
+It was the 11th annual Survivor Series and took place on Sunday, November 9, 1997, at the Molson Centre in Montreal, Quebec, Canada.
+This was the first Survivor Series to not be held during the week of Thanksgiving in the United States, as it was held over two weeks before the American holiday.
+The event's tagline "Gang Rulz" referred to the various wrestling stables that feuded with each other heading into this event.
+The event centered on the Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

 Seven matches were contested on the event's card.

-The main event was a standard wrestling match for the WWF Championship, in which Bret Hart defended the title against Shawn Michaels.
-It was the last of three WWF Championship matches between the two, who had previously headlined the 1992 Survivor Series, and WrestleMania XII together.
-Michaels won the title controversially when Vince McMahon ordered match referee Earl Hebner to end the match as Michaels held Hart in Hart's finishing maneuver, the Sharpshooter, even though Hart had not submitted.
-This incident became known as the Montreal Screwjob and marked Hart's last appearance on WWE programming until 2006.
-This was also the last time that Hart held a title in WWE until May 2010, and the last time he headlined a WWE pay-per-view until SummerSlam 2010.
+The main event saw Bret Hart defend the WWF Championship against Shawn Michaels.
+It was the last of three WWF Championship matches between the two, who had previously headlined the 1992 Survivor Series and 1996's WrestleMania XII together.
+Michaels won the title controversially when Vince McMahon ordered referee Earl Hebner to end the match as Michaels held Hart in Hart's finishing maneuver, the Sharpshooter, even though Hart had not submitted.
+This incident became known as the Montreal Screwjob and marked Hart's last appearance on WWF/E programming until 2006.
+This was also the last time that Hart held a title in the company until May 2010, and the last time he headlined a WWF/E pay-per-view until SummerSlam 2010.
 A video package aired immediately before the Hart vs. Michaels match, featuring the first use of the "WWF Attitude" scratch logo.

-The undercard featured Stone Cold Steve Austin versus Owen Hart in a standard wrestling match for the WWF Intercontinental Championship, Kane versus Mankind, and four 4-a-side Survivor Series matches were included.
+The undercard featured "Stone Cold" Steve Austin versus Owen Hart for the WWF Intercontinental Championship, Kane versus Mankind, and four Survivor Series matches.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by the World Wrestling Federation (WWF, now WWE) since 1987.
-In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by the American promotion World Wrestling Federation (WWF, now WWE) since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 1997 event was the 11th event in the Survivor Series chronology, and was scheduled to be held on November 9, 1997, at the Molson Centre in Montreal, Quebec, Canada.
+The 11th Survivor Series event was scheduled to be held on November 9, 1997, at the Molson Centre in Montreal, Quebec, Canada.
+This was the first Survivor Series to not be held during the week of Thanksgiving as it was held over two weeks before the American holiday.